-Key additions on the options list include Matrix headlights, which block individual light rays to avoid blinding oncoming cars when high-beam is enabled.
+Key additions added to the options list of this revised Fiesta design include Matrix headlights, which block individual light rays to avoid blinding oncoming cars when high-beam is enabled.
 These headlamps can also adapt to bad weather and surrounding traffic.
 Safety-wise, an extra addition is 'Wrong Way Alert', which stops you turning into a road where you'll be driving against the traffic.

 As usual on a Fiesta, you'll be offered some up-scale equipment options, examples including an openable panoramic glass roof.
 There's sophisticated safety too, including a Pedestrian Detection system that can even prevent collisions at night.
 And 'Active Park Assist' with brake interventions to prevent low-speed collisions when parking hands-free.
 As for standard equipment, even base models get features like air conditioning, Bluetooth, an 'Emergency Assistance' system and a 6-speaker stereo.